LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/dashboard.rst

 Designing Dashboard
 ===================

-With this tutorial we'll show the ease of graphical programing of the SOLPS-GUI Dashboard with a set of custom PyQt widgets and standard Qt widgets.
+With this tutorial we'll show the ease of graphical programming of the SOLPS-GUI Dashboard with a set of custom PyQt widgets and standard Qt widgets.

 We will start from existing user SOLPS-GUI interface description (UI) saved